Gator in the Bay during Art Basal 2012

 After it reaches the Woman’s Club/the tiles will be put on to create the body and tail.
 There will be a processional with this, FIU Kayakers will take out each section of art tiles with a paragraph read as it goes out, sponsors will be able to actually participate by attaching a section of tile.
 A major sponsor will travel by boat to attach the very last tile out in the bay.
 They have a chance to be a part of history.

 TREEmendous Miami at work with volunteers.
-Students receive community service hours for their participation.If you love Soul Of Miami, please consider leaving a testimonial.
+Students receive community service hours for their participation.Thank you for using Soul Of Miami!